 The market is, and will always be, dominated by the traditional hard-plastic "roost" protectors.
 They are cheap and easy to produce and do a good job at what they were designed to do; protect the rider from roost spray.
 However, they do little to protect against impact and can be uncomfortable to wear.
 The TekVest soft-armor configuration provides roost protection and more importantly; impact protection.
 The energy absorbing armor features the use of UHMW (Ultra High Molecular Weight) plastic for outstanding cut resistance, flexibility and roost protection.
 No one in the industry offers this much protection and few are as comfortable to wear as the TekVest.

-How come they are so much more money than MX roost guards or other types of body armor?
+Why do TekVest's cost more than MX roost guards or other types of body armor?

 It's hard to compare apples to bananas.
 Yes, they both provide basic roost protection, but a Tekvest goes way beyond and offers a much higher level of impact protection than any other product.
 A TekVest is not for everybody but it only has to work once to pay for itself.
 We aren't the number one selling off-road gear but we do offer the most coverage area, the highest protection levels and lots of comfort for those riders who have become tired of the same old hard plastic gear.
 Our soft armor configuration dissipates force loads better than hard shell MX gear.
 Hard shell MX gear can actually accelerate a rib crack if the rider hits a hard object like a stone or stump as in that scenario the force load is actually being concentrated on single point.

 What is UHMW and how does the armor work?

 UHMW stands for Ultra High Molecular Weight plastic.
 It is a very high-end plastic product that is custom milled for use in the TekVest.
 It provides superior cut resistance and great flexibility.
 We laminate it to a closed-cell, vinyl nitrile foam that delivers a level of comfort and protection not available in the off-road world.